The capital of southern Spain’s Andalusia region and the birthplace of flamenco, Seville is a lively city filled with centuries-old traditions.

 Centrally located, El Arenal, just west of Barrio Santa Cruz is the perfect place to stay if you are short on time.
 All the main tourist attractions are close by as well as some of Seville’s most beautiful historical buildings.

-In El Arenal you are right near the Cathedral, minutes from the Bull Ring, and very close to all the best shopping in Seville, Calle Sierpes.
+In El Arenal you are right near the Cathedral, minutes from the Bull Ring, and very close to all the best shopping in Seville, on Calle Sierpes.

 A short walk from the centre of Seville, to the north of the old city, Macarena offers a taste of residential neighbourhood life in Seville.
 Once one of the cities poorest areas, Macarena is becoming gentrified.